-On November 15, 2021, the Risk Assessment Of Npos The ceremony held at EFCC’s Head Office Complex, Jabi, Abuja, attracted a mix of representatives from both local and international nonprofit organisations, the media, key government parastatals such as the Nigeria Financial Intelligence Unit, Corporate Affairs Commission, Office of the National Security Adviser, and the Bornu State Government amongst other stakeholders.
+On November 15, 2021, the colorful ceremony held at the Head Office Complex of the Economic and Financial Crimes Commission (EFCC) in Jabi, Abuja, attracted a mix of representatives from both local and international nonprofit organizations (NPOs), the media, key government parastatals such as the Nigeria Financial Intelligence Unit, Corporate Affairs Commission, Office of the National Security Adviser, and the Bornu State Government amongst other stakeholders.

 Speaking on the importance of the risk assessment, Mr. Daniel Isei, Director of the Special Control Unit against Money Laundering remarked that the exercise was necessary following the outcome of a mutual evaluation exercise wherein Nigeria was rated non-compliant to the core requirements of the Financial Action Task Force’s (FATF’) requirements in relation to Recommendation 8.
 Although the Nigeria Financial Intelligence Unit had undertaken a comprehensive National Risk Assessment (NRA) of all sectors of the country’s economy in 2016, a peer review of the process otherwise known as a “Mutual Evaluation” conducted by FATF assessors in 2019 faulted the non-implementation of a standalone risk assessment of the nonprofit sector in the country.
 Specifically, the FATF R8 requires countries to implement a sectoral risk assessment of the terrorism financing threats and vulnerabilities likely to be present in its nonprofit sector.
 The process of a risk assessment is undertaken by adopting a risk-based approach that identifies the subset of nonprofit organisations likely to be at risk of terrorist financing abuse, assess and understand the risk factors and mediums.
 In addition, FATF R8 strongly cautions that measures enforced to limit risks do not disrupt the legitimate operations of nonprofits.